Frequently Asked Questions

 The LGBT Center staff can answer questions you may have about the University and surrounding communities, as well as connect you to a current student to have a conversation or email exchange.
-Email Center Director Judy Jarvis (firstname.lastname@example.org) and she will help you get your questions answered.
+Email Center Program Coordinator Eric Anglero (email@example.com) and he will help you get your questions answered.

 Does the LGBT Center support asexual students?

 Absolutely!
 In fact, we have one of the most active asexual student groups in the country!
-Contact the LGBT Center Director Judy Jarvis or Program Coordinator Andy Cofino to get in touch with the current leaders of the Princeton Aces.
-We also host programs throughout the year that are specifically about asexuality.
+Contact the LGBT Center Program Coordinator Eric Anglero to get in touch with the current leaders of the Princeton Aces.

-I don’t study LGBTQA issues academically—do I still have a place in the LGBT Center?
+I don’t study LGBTQIA issues academically—do I still have a place in the LGBT Center?

 Emphatically YES!
-There is no one way to be LGBTQ, and no requirement for how much queer theory you need to read before you can access the LGBT Center’s resources, programs and community.
-If you are not sure how you want to engage with the Center, we recommend you join our mailing list to receive our calendar of events weekly and/or reach out to the LGBT Center Director Judy Jarvis (email@example.com) to set up a meeting.
+There is no one way to be LGBTQIA, and no requirement for how much queer theory you need to read before you can access the LGBT Center’s resources, programs and community.
+If you are not sure how you want to engage with the Center, we recommend you join our mailing list to receive our calendar of events weekly and/or reach out to the LGBT Center Program Coordinator Eric Anglero (firstname.lastname@example.org) to set up a meeting.